michaelabilliot/bedtimestories/README.md

-# Bedtime Stories Application
+# For My Love - A Personal Tribute Website

-A beautiful web application for bedtime stories and relaxing music.
+A beautiful, personalized tribute website for my girlfriend with bedtime stories, music, and shared memories.

 ## Features

-- **Stories Section**: Browse and read bedtime stories with beautiful illustrations and audio narration.
+- **Our Stories Section**: Browse and read bedtime stories with beautiful illustrations and audio narration.
-- **Music Section**: Listen to relaxing music with a beautiful player interface.
+- **Our Playlist Section**: Listen to music that has special meaning to our relationship.
+- **Memories Section**: A timeline of our precious moments together.
+- **Love Notes**: Sweet messages that appear with a click of the heart button.
 - **Customizable Experience**: Adjust background zoom and blur to your preference.
-- **Responsive Design**: Works on desktop and mobile devices.
+- **Responsive Design**: Works beautifully on all devices.

+## Design Approach

+This website was created as a personal tribute, with every element carefully designed to create an intimate, warm atmosphere:

+- **Color Palette**: Soft pinks and purples create a romantic, dreamy ambiance.
+- **Typography**: Elegant fonts (Playfair Display for headings, Lato for body text, and Dancing Script for handwritten elements) convey both sophistication and personal touch.
+- **Animation**: Subtle animations like floating hearts add charm without overwhelming the experience.
+- **Responsive Layout**: The design adapts gracefully to any screen size without compromising on visual appeal.

+## Project Structure

+- `index.html`: Main HTML file
+- `styles.css`: All styles for the application
+- `scripts/`: JavaScript files
+  - `pageHandler.js`: Manages navigation between different sections
+  - `storyLoader.js`: Handles loading and displaying stories
+  - `musicLoader.js`: Handles loading and playing music
+  - `main.js`: Core functionality for the application
+- `images/`: Image assets
+- `stories/`: Story JSON files
+- `audios/`: Audio files for stories
+- `music/`: Music files and metadata

 ## Setup Instructions